m-g-k/EventLogMonitor/README.md

 for an event ID of 3.

 What is happening here is that if the Event Viewer detects that the event was written with a "qualifier" of zero (see [EventRecord.Qualifiers](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.eventing.reader.eventrecord.qualifiers?view=dotnet-plat-ext-6.0#system-diagnostics-eventing-reader-eventrecord-qualifiers)) it tries to convert the event ID into a Win32 error message.
-If that convertion is sucessful then the Win32 error message that corresponds to the event ID is output instead of the default error message shown above.
+If that conversion is sucessful then the Win32 error message that corresponds to the event ID is output instead of the default error message shown above.
 Whilst this approach means the event viewer output contains fewer error messages like the one above, it can be misleading in many cases as the Win32 message may not match the event.
 Therefore, EventLogMonitor chooses to always output the original error message instead which more acurately reflects the situation.
 However, if you also use the `-v` "verbose" option then you will see an extra entry on the verbose output line for the `Win32Msg` in this case:<br>

 `Machine: mgk-PC3.
 Log: Application.
 Source: Firefox Default Browser Agent.
 Win32Msg: The operation completed successfully.
 (0).`<br>